Cao-lab-zcmu/practice/README.md

-# MCnebula
+# practice
-MCnebula algorithm for LC-MS analysis.
+practice R or bash